The 2021 Lexus UX Hybrid Has Problems, but Its MPG Will Shock You

 Why the Lexus UX 250h falls short

 To compete effectively in a crowded segment, a model’s features should impress.
-Luxury SUVs’ infotainment systems typically have at least 8.0-inch touchscreens, not 7.0-inchers.
-And unlike most screens in comparable vehicles, the Lexus UX Hybrid’s display uses a trackpad (not a touchscreen), which can be difficult to use while driving.
-You can, of course, upgrade to an 8.0-inch display (and up to 10.3 inches) on higher trims.
+Luxury SUVs’ infotainment systems typically have at least eight-inch touchscreens, not 7.0 inches.
+And unlike most screens in comparable vehicles, the Lexus UX Hybrid’s display uses a trackpad (not a touchscreen), which can be challenging to use while driving.
+You can upgrade to an eight-inch display (up to 10.3 inches) on higher trims.
 But you shouldn’t have to.

+Performance is also an issue.
+The UX 250h’s acceleration is slow, and the engine is noisy.
 Finally, space is at a premium.
-The Lexus UX 250h offers only 22 cubic feet of cargo capacity, unlike the comparable Audi Q3 (23.7 cubic feet) and BMW X3 (27.1).
+The Lexus UX 250h offers only 22 cubic feet of cargo capacity, unlike the comparable Audi Q3 (23.7 cubic feet) and BMW X3 sedan (27.1 cubic feet).
 And if you plan to fit three passengers in the back row, they should be children, not adults, because it’s a bit small.